 The Meaning of Numbers: The Number 60

-Under the Old Covenant, a sixty year old male could redeem himself from a vow of serving the Lord by paying 15 shekels to the temple.
-A 60 year old woman could redeem herself from such a vow for only ten shekels (Leviticus 27:1 - 2, 7).
+Under the Old Covenant, a sixty-year-old male could redeem himself from a vow of serving the Lord by paying 15 shekels to the temple.
+A woman who was 60 could redeem herself from such a vow for only ten shekels (Leviticus 27:1 - 2, 7).
 This compares to younger adult males who had to pay fifty shekels while younger women paid thirty (verses 3 - 4).

-Isaac, after his wife is healed of being barren, has his first two sons (Esau and Jacob) when he is 60 years old (Genesis 25:26).
+Isaac, after his wife is healed of being barren, has his first two sons (Esau and Jacob) when he is sixty years old (Genesis 25:26).

 Rehoboam, the first king over Judah after a united Israel split in two, ultimately had eighteen wives and sixty concubines (concubines were women whose kids, through the king, could not inherit the throne).
-These 78 females produced a total number of 28 sons and 60 daughters (2Chronicles 11:21).
+These 78 females produced 28 sons and 60 daughters (2Chronicles 11:21).

 King Nebuchadnezzar made an idol of gold that stood 60 cubits.
 He then required, on pain of death, all those whom Babylon ruled to worship it.
-It was Shadrach, Meshach, and Abednego's refusal to indulge in idol worship that got them thrown into a fiery furnace (Daniel 3).
+Shadrach, Meshach, and Abednego's refusal to worship the idol got them thrown into a fiery furnace (Daniel 3).